yellowdog/python-examples/README.md

 Some commands support the `--interactive` or `-i` option, allowing user selections to be made.
 E.g., this can be used to select which object paths to delete.

 The `--quiet` or `-q` option reduces the command output down to essential messages only.
-So, for example, `yd-delete -yq` would delete all matching object paths silently.

 If you encounter an error it can be useful for support purposes to see the full Python stack trace.
 This can be enabled by running the command using the `--debug` option.